China filled its Olympic team with naturalized citizens, but fans like them only when they win

-From English-speaking reporters, she deftly fielded questions about her citizenship and what she thought about Chinese tennis player Peng Shuai.
+From English-speaking reporters, she deftly fielded questions about her citizenship and what she thought about Chinese tennis player Peng Shuai, about whom there has been concern after she accused a former senior official of sexual assault.
 Then Chinese journalists asked whether Gu, as a “Beijing girl,” can say a typical local phrase and disclose what her favorite local dish is?
 Gu, who speaks Mandarin fluently, thickened the throaty “er” of her Beijing accent and went with Peking duck.

-The response to her performances, on and off the slopes, has been a hero’s reception in China.
+The response to her performances, on and off the slopes at the Olympics, has been a hero’s reception in China.
 But if there is a mirror image of Gu’s success story, it’s the experience of Zhu Yi, another California-born athlete who is also competing for China as a first-time Olympian in Beijing.

 Zhu, a 19-year-old figure skater with Chinese heritage, fell twice in consecutive days of competition, drawing a wave of online abuse on Chinese social media.
 Nationalists insulted her lack of fluency in Mandarin and questioned her suitability for Olympic competition, to the point that China’s Internet censors stepped in.